nopsys/CogNOS/README.md

     cd ../opensmalltalk-vm/platforms/nopsys
     make  # builds vm.obj

+and create a bootable media file:

-    make iso # builds libnopsys.lib, links it to vm.obj and generates a bootable ISO image
+    make iso # builds libnopsys.lib, links it to vm.obj and generates a bootable ISO image make hd  # builds libnopsys.lib, links it to vm.obj and generates a hard-disk image

 #### 5. Try it